ocean-archives/ocean-archives.github.io/README.md

 * Life Support
   * 96 hours for a crew of 5
   * Equipment unknown
+  * At least 4 cylinders of what appear to be oxygen (green tanks) running parallel to the hull under the floor platform.
+It's possible that these are not for the life support, but rather for the buoyancy bags [https://www.instagram.com/p/Bdimnn-lwVl/](https://www.instagram.com/p/Bdimnn-lwVl/)
 * Drop weight system
 * External component controls
   * The "Birns Junction Box" (aka J-Box)